Homegear/Homegear-Linux-Touch-Panel-08-DSI-Display-Driver/README.md

 ### Compiling with the 5.10.y

-It look like somewhere between kernel 4.19.127-v7+ and 5.4,83-v7+ they broke the vc4 video driver, the dsi part.
+It looks like somewhere between kernel 4.19.127-v7+ and 5.4,83-v7+ they broke the vc4 video driver, the dsi part.
 The bug may be related with the issue mentioned here: https://www.raspberrypi.org/forums/viewtopic.php?f=98&t=282974&sid=891de7d58678d73bbd70e4616098398e&start=75 (see 6by9 comment, "I've just found an error in the register definitions").

 Anyway, I tested and the driver again works with 5.10.y kernel.
 I needed to do some changes in order to have it compiled, but still it doesn't compile 'out of the box'.